vladiim/heuro/_posts/blog/2015-06-09-startup-marketing-lessons-from-scientific-advertising.md

 * Using your behaviour-driving metrics (read above), identify a metric you'd like to influence such as sign up conversions

-* Identify the point with the most influence on the metric such as a sign up page
+* Identify the point with the most influence on the metric, e.g. sign-up page

-* Hypothesis how the current page needs to change in order to drive an increase in conversion rates, for example, add social sign up
+* Hypothesise how the current page needs to change in order to drive an increase in conversion rates, e.g. add social sign-up

 * Implement your test with a multivariate testing tool like [Optimizely][optimizly] or [Website Optimizer][wso]